 The site had a contact form.
 I tried to hold back but just had to know what was going on.
 So I wrote This is your Katrina.
 Who are you and why did you invade my privacy?
-Next day someone named Max wrote back saying We get this all the time.
+Next day someone named Max pushed back.
+We get this all the time.
 Prove it.
 What’s your real name?
 Where did you grow up?
 How old are you?

 So I told him it’s Anna Burmeister from Piraeus, late of Basel, and if you must know, I’m more or less 29, so now you come clean.
 And he did.
 Said he worked at the publisher and had edited the book.
 We must have exchanged a dozen messages that got stranger and stranger.
-Max said the author swore he’d made everything up.
+Max said the writer swore he’d made everything up.
 No way it was all some big coincidence I insisted, and he had to agree.
 Thought the writer must have been channeling me somehow—remote viewing and all that.
-Said he never believed in clairvoyance but what else could it have been?
+Said he never believed in clairvoyance but since the writer didn’t know me and had never been to Greece, what else could it have been?

 My sixth sense tingled too.
 And my seventh (a.k.a.
-B.S. detector) kicked in when he asked if I wanted to “participate” in another book.
+B.S. detector) kicked in when he said the writer wanted me to “participate” in another book.
 Forget it, I almost auto-replied before that voice in my head said Think about it.
 Wouldn’t you like him to shadow you for a while and write it up?
 Wouldn’t cost anything and might enhance your brand.
 Brand?
 No soap, I said.
 Notoriety from some freaking tell-all is the last thing I want, even if I got paid for it.

 Sounds a lot like a memoir.
 Why would I want to outsource anything so intimate?

-Like I said, you’ll get to know yourself better.
+Like I said, you’ll get to know yourself from a fresh perspective.
 Free therapeutic insights.

 He made it sound like self-help.
 Do I really want a life coach I’ll never meet?
 Even for free?

 Max thought so.
-In his humble opinion, I’m good at getting things done but don’t always think through consequences and end up jumping to conclusions without a parachute.
+In his humble opinion, I’m good at hatching big plans but don’t always think through consequences and end up jumping to conclusions without a parachute.

 What crusade?
 What allies?
-Against what enemies?
+What enemies?
 Thanks for giving me hives, dude.
 Seems like the future’s bending me.
-Either that or you are.
+Either that or you guys are.
 I gotta (ed: sic) go.